Review of the ACT’s Integrity Commission Act 2018

 Terms of Reference

-The terms of reference for both reviews were settled by the Chief Minister, Andrew Barr MLA, in consultation with the Speaker of the Assembly, Joy Burch MLA and available here:
+The terms of reference for both reviews were settled by the Chief Minister, Andrew Barr MLA, in consultation with the Speaker of the Assembly, Joy Burch MLA:

-The review is interested to receive stakeholder feedback for the review of both Acts and has published a series of discussion papers aimed at facilitating thoughts and commentary from interested parties.
+The review sought stakeholder feedback for the review of both Acts by publishing a series of discussion papers aimed at facilitating thoughts and commentary from interested parties.

 The discussion papers are: